Aronnax9000/Rocket-Patrol/World-of-the-Rocket-Ranch/characters.md

 ## Feliz

-## Frances
+## Frances Watson

 Large animal veteranarian, and handy person at the ranch.
-Doctor McCoy and Spock in one body, and knows it.
+Doctor McCoy and Temple Grandin in one body, and knows it.
 Likes precision in language.
 Fiercely protective, especially of animal rights and the rights of those who cannot speak for themselves.

 ## Gaby Pererra-Perez